 For the Tech Lover and All-Around Athlete

-If you’re an advanced swimmer looking for all the bells and whistles, you’ll have it with the Garmin Fēnix 8 fitness tracker.
-This smartwatch is water resistant with a 40-meter dive rating and leakproof metal buttons, which means it’s designed to withstand not only surface-level swimming but also more high-pressure activities, like diving and high-speed water sports.
+If you’re an advanced swimmer looking for all the bells and whistles, you’ll have it with the Garmin fēnix 8 fitness tracker.
+This smartwatch is water resistant with a 40-meter dive rating and leak-proof metal buttons, which means it’s designed to withstand not only surface-level swimming, but more high pressure activities like diving and high-speed water sports.

-This watch can track several detailed metrics for advanced swimmers, such as automatic stroke type recognition, swimming efficiency, and critical swim speed calculations.
+This watch can track several detailed metrics for advanced swimmers such as automatic stroke type recognition, swimming efficiency (SWOLF), and critical swim speed (CSS) calculations.
 It also comes with a Garmin coach to help you set more specific training goals during your swims.

 Because of the price tag, this fitness tracker is more intended for the serious swimmer who understands all the more complex metrics it tracks.